Thevi1/StevenGeovino/README.md

 # 💫 About Me:
-I'm a network engineer <br> also learning cybersecurity <br> Enjoy seeing my GitHub :),  but there's nothing interesting on my GitHub.
+I'm a network engineer <br> also cybersecurity enthusiast <br> Enjoy seeing my GitHub :),  but there's nothing interesting on my GitHub.

 ## 🌐 Socials: